jingjipan/revuhub/Iteration 2 Architecture.md

 The `ReviewQuery` class uses `ReviewPersistence`'s functionality for performing review database queries to retrieve reviews.
 Reviews by a user or for a movie can be retrieved in list or text form.
 Specific reviews can also be retrieved using both a user and movie.

 The `MovieSearchEngine` and `UserSearchEngine` classes both extend `SearchEngine` to retrieve movie and user object respectively.
-By default, the `SearchEngine` class uses a loose search that allows typos within one [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau–Levenshtein_distance) of a username or movie title.
+By default, the `SearchEngine` class uses a loose search that allows typos within one [Damerauâ€“Levenshtein distance](https://en.wikipedia.org/wiki/Damerauâ€“Levenshtein_distance) of a username or movie title.
 The `SearchEngine` class also allows simple (strict) searches using a username or movie title.

 ### Exceptions